Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to open your car with your key.

 So what do you do?

-This guide examines several reasons your key turns but doesn’t unlock your vehicle door.
-Each section includes a quick fix you can try.
+This guide examines several causes your key turns but doesn’t unlock your vehicle door.
+Each section includes a swift fix you can try.

 Table of ContentsShow